Kilcrohane: Amenities

+The village has a pub, a café gallery, three restaurants and a seasonal coffee shop.
+The local shop is a post office and filling station.
+There is also a local co-operative shop.

 Tourism

 The seaside village of Kilcrohane increases in population in the summer months.
-It has a pub, a café gallery, three restaurants and a seasonal coffee shop.
-The local shop is a post office and filling station.
-There is also a local co-operative shop selling local produce, arts and crafts.
-There are a number of bed and breakfasts, several self-catering holiday accommodations, and a garage/repair shop that also rents bicycles.
+There are a number of bed and breakfasts, several self-catering holiday accommodations, and a garage/repair shop which rents bicycles.